thoughtbot/til/java/number-formatting.md

 ```

 ### Executable Online Java Example:
-I prepared an online java testing for you here: [Coding Ground Example] All you have to do is press: compile and execute.
-Hope you like it.
+Here is an in-browser example that you can try: [Coding Ground Example]
+Steps to run: compile and execute.

 [Coding Ground Example]:http://goo.gl/wq7aa5